dm-devtech/content-management/README.md

   Home.js       |     100 |      100 |     100 |     100 |
  src/components |     100 |      100 |     100 |     100 |
   Footer.js     |     100 |      100 |     100 |     100 |

-### Tech used:
-- Express used for the back end APIs
-- Postgres for the database
-  - Postgres extension pgcrypto for encryption
-- Jest to test back end
-- React for the front end (create-react-app)
-- Jest/React Testing Library to test the front end

 ### Project Summary
 #### Functionality included: